 A good ride on toy will give a toddler many hours of pleasure.
 In fact they quite often end up as an alternative chair for them.
 The kind that have a little storage space under the seat* are always popular as toddlers love to hide things in their.
 Ones with an extra section that pulls along behind* are great too.

-For the most part I would suggest household items make better toddler bath toys.
-A jug, an old hand wash pump bottle, a Calpol syringe, an empty shampoo bottle, a dropper and a funnel will make bath time great fun for toddlers and are generally much easier to keep clean than proper bath toys.
-Having said that, I do love the Tomy Foam Cone Factory.
+Not so much essential toys for toddlers as essential household items.
+I would suggest a jug, an old hand wash pump bottle, a Calpol syringe, an empty shampoo bottle, a dropper and a funnel will make bath time great fun for toddlers and are generally much easier to keep clean than proper bath toys.
+Having said that, I do love the Foam Cone Factory*.

 I know a lot of parents hate it, but play doh is one of the great toys for toddlers.
 Weather it’s shop bought* or homemade, it supports fine motor skill development, creativity, colour awareness and understanding materials.
 If you really can’t stand the mess, make it an outdoor activity for the summer.